Huskyeder/stackato-doc/user/deploy/orgs-spaces.rst

 Stackato admins (accounts with global superuser privileges) can create Organizations.

-Each organization is assigned a :ref:`Quota Definition
+Each organization is assigned a :ref:`Quota Plan
 <server-config-quota-definitions>`, a set of limits on memory,
 applications, and service instances which is share between all members of the organization.